beejjorgensen/bgc/src/bgc_part_1200_types_4.md

 Let's write a function to swap two variables, and we'll use the `restrict` keyword to assure C that we'll never pass in pointers to the same thing.
-And then let's blow it an try passing in pointers to the same thing.
+And then let's blow it and try passing in pointers to the same thing.

 ``` {.c .numberLines}